A leave of absence can be requested up to the last day of the second week of classes in a semester.

 Students borrowing Federal Subsidized or Unsubsidized Loans receive a six-month grace period from repayment after graduating, leaving school, or dropping below half-time status.
 Students who re-enroll for at least half-time status before their six-month grace period has ended will resume in-school deferment where a payment is not required and will be eligible for their full six-month grace period after they have graduated or drop below half-time enrollment.
 The Subsidized Loan does not accrue interest during the grace period or when a student is enrolled at least half-time.
 The Unsubsidized Loan will accrue interest during enrollment and in the grace period.
 Please consult with the Office of Financial Aid before making a final decision about taking a leave.

 Students borrowing a Graduate Plus Loan do not receive a grace period, but will automatically receive a six-month deferment period after they graduate, leave school, or drop below half-time status where a payment is not required (though interest will continue to accrue).
 Parent Plus Loan borrowers may request a deferment period where interest will continue to accrue after their student graduates, leaves school, or drops below half-time enrollment.
 Please consult with the Office of Financial Aid before making a final decision about taking a leave.

 For students who have taken out private student loans: Every private lender has different repayment requirements that are disclosed at the time that you accept the loan.
 Please check with your lender to review the terms for taking a leave of absence.

 In short, yes.
 To avoid a lapse in your insurance, you may enroll in the NYU health insurance plan for up to one (1) year while on a school-sanctioned Leave of Absence.
-To apply for the NYU sponsored insurance plan, complete the following form and email it to Wheeler Zimmerman (email@example.com).
-Please consult this page for more information or call the NYU Student Health Insurance Department at (212) 443-1020.
+To apply for the NYU sponsored insurance plan, please contact the NYU Student Health Insurance Department at (212) 443-1020 or firstname.lastname@example.org.
+A team member will contact you and provide next steps.
+Please consult this page for more information.